-In a country where 18 million people are in urgent need of water, sanitation and hygiene (WASH) assistance, access to clean and safe drinking water remains crucial for the good health and survival of children and their caregivers.
-WASH needs remain substantially high due to the increasing number of displaced people as a result of the escalation of conflict along the coastal areas of Al Hudaydah and other frontlines; natural disasters, food insecurity and epidemic outbreaks.
+In a country where more than 16 million people (including 8.47 million children) are in urgent need of water, sanitation and hygiene (WASH) assistance, access to clean and safe drinking water remains crucial for the good health and survival of children and their caregivers.
+WASH needs remain substantially high due to the increasing number of displaced people as a result of the escalation of conflict, natural disasters, food insecurity and epidemic outbreaks.

 The disruption of public services, especially in the health and WASH sectors, large-scale displacement and the wide spread of deadly diseases, such as cholera, has made the population even more vulnerable.
 Overall, only one third of Yemen’s population is connected to a piped water network.

 If funds are not urgently mobilized to continue support for fuel, which is essential to the production and distribution of clean water, access to safe water will dramatically decrease.
 More than 3.6 million people will face disruption of access to safe drinking water.
 This will generate significant health and nutrition consequences, on a population that is already facing malnutrition and spread of waterborne and sanitation related diseases.

 More than 16 million people, including 8.47 million children, urgently need assistance to access WASH services,otherwise they are at heightened risk of water borne diseases, malnutrition and other life-threatening conditions.